stanfordnmbl/osim-rl/README.md

 # NIPS2017: Learning to run

 This repository contains software required for participation in the NIPS 2017 Challenge: Learning to Run.
-See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run). **Please read about the latest changes and the logistics of the second round [here](https://github.com/stanfordnmbl/osim-rl/tree/master/docs) (last update October 14th).**
+See more details about the challenge [here](https://www.crowdai.org/challenges/nips-2017-learning-to-run). **Please read about the latest changes and the logistics of the second round [here](https://github.com/stanfordnmbl/osim-rl/tree/master/docs) (last update November 6th).**

 In this competition, you are tasked with developing a controller to enable a physiologically-based human model to navigate a complex obstacle course as quickly as possible.
 You are provided with a human musculoskeletal model and a physics-based simulation environment where you can synthesize physically and physiologically accurate motion.
 Potential obstacles include external obstacles like steps, or a slippery floor, along with internal obstacles like muscle weakness or motor noise.
 You are scored based on the distance you travel through the obstacle course in a set amount of time.